Succulent Burgers: Grind Your Own With 5 Great Cuts

 The great news is that making your own burgers could not be much easier.

-Just follow these simple tips and enjoy the magnificent feeling of a home-cooked burger in double-quick time.
+Just follow these simple tips and enjoy the glorious feeling of a home-cooked burger in double-quick time.

 - Before grinding, pop your chunks of meat in the freezer.
 Partially frozen meat works better in a grinder.
 This is because grinding up meat kicks off heat.
 This heat melts fat and you want plenty of fat for a succulent beef burger